How Much Does a Website Cost in 2026?

 Ask yourself these questions:

 1. Is your website your main source of customers?
 If yes, invest in a professional build ($2,000+).
 A cheap website that doesn't convert is more expensive than a good one that does.
+Consider: a 1-second delay in page load reduces conversions by 7% (Google/Deloitte, 2023).
+Pages loading in 2.4 seconds see a 1.9% conversion rate; over 5 seconds, that drops to 0.6% (Google, 2023).
+The quality of your build directly impacts revenue.

 2. What's a customer worth to you?
 If a single new customer is worth $500+, a $3,000 website that brings in 6 extra customers has already paid for itself.